antonfirsov/docs/2015/09-wintools11/wintools11.md

 Conclusions
 =============

-.NET Native is an important technology for the future of UWP.
+.NET Native is an important technology for building UWP apps.
 In this release we've improved it significantly.

 We are eager for feedback on the new Shared Framework feature.
 Please turn the flag on during development.
 Many of you will observe faster build-times.
 What we're hoping to get are reports from you of any problems you encounter -- either by email to [dotnetnative@microsoft.com](mailto:dotnetnative@microsoft.com) or via the *send-a-smile/frown* icon at the top of the Visual Studio 2015 titlebar (below).
 Thank you!